-Comment: The disturbance of the HCA will be minimal, involving only the pouring of two small concrete pads on the shore.
-The dock and access ramp will be installed and removed seasonally from the river surface via barge and crane.
+Comment: The disturbance of the HCA will be minimal, involving only the pouring of one small concrete pad on the shore.
+The dock and access ramp will be installed from the river surface via barge and crane meaning there will be minimal disturbance of the bank.

 3. If the subject property contains no lands designated "Habitat and Impact Areas Not Designated as HCAs" and development within HCA land is the only option it shall be directed towards the low HCA areas first, then medium HCA areas and then to high HCA as the last choice.
 The goal is to, at best, avoid or, at least, minimize disturbance of the HCAs.
-(Waterdependent uses are exempt from this provision.)
+(Water-dependent uses are exempt from this provision.)

-Comment: The placement of the concrete anchor pads and the seasonal access ramp within the HCA is the only viable means of providing access to the proposed dock.
+Comment: The placement of the concrete anchor pad and the access ramp within the HCA is the only viable means of providing access to the proposed dock.

-4. All development, including exempted activities of CDC 28.040, shall have approved erosion control measures per Clackamas County Erosion Prevention and Sediment Control

-Planning and Design Manual, rev. 2008, in place prior to site disturbance and be subject to the requirements of CDC 32.070 and 32.080 as deemed applicable by the Planning Director.
+4. All development, including exempted activities of CDC 28.040, shall have approved erosion control measures per Clackamas County Erosion Prevention and Sediment Control Planning and Design Manual, rev. 2008, in place prior to site disturbance and be subject to the requirements of CDC 32.070 and 32.080 as deemed applicable by the Planning Director.